Published Monday, 6th February 2017

 “Joseph’s family has shown incredible strength in extremely trying circumstances, the children provided loving care for their father for a year after he became a quadriplegic while their mother worked FIFO.
 This shows deep love and respect and are admirable qualities,” Mayor Roberts said.

 The partnership between the City and youth charity YAL has made it possible to acknowledge and reward students like Joseph living in the City’s boundaries.
-The Upper Secondary Scholarship will be offered again in 2018 to a student in year 10, 11 or 12 who has shown enthusiasm
+The Upper Secondary Scholarship will be offered again in 2018 to a student in year 10, 11 or 12 who has shown enthusiasm for furthering their education and is facing financial or situational barriers.

 More articles in the news archive.